Port Melbourne

 Port Melbourne lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-As of Feb 2026, the estimated population of Port Melbourne is around 18,891, reflecting a 7.1% increase from the 2021 Census figure of 17,633 people.
-This growth was inferred from AreaSearch's estimation of the resident population at 18,274 in June 2024 and an additional 349 validated new addresses since the Census date.
-This results in a population density ratio of 1,953 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
-Port Melbourne's growth rate since the census is within 2.8 percentage points of the national average (9.9%), indicating competitive growth fundamentals.
+As of Feb 2026, the population of Port Melbourne is estimated at around 18,891, reflecting an increase of 1,258 people since the 2021 Census which reported a population of 17,633.
+This growth was inferred from AreaSearch's estimate of the resident population as 18,274 following examination of ABS' latest ERP data release in June 2024 and an additional 349 validated new addresses since the Census date.
+This results in a population density ratio of 1,953 persons per square kilometer, above national averages assessed by AreaSearch.
+Port Melbourne's growth rate of 7.1% since census is within 2.8 percentage points of the national average (9.9%).
 Overseas migration contributed approximately 79.0% of overall population gains during recent periods.
-For projections, AreaSearch adopts ABS/Geoscience Australia data released in 2024 with a base year of 2022 for each SA2 area.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.

-For areas not covered by this data, AreaSearch uses the VIC State Government's Regional/LGA projections from 2023, adjusted employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023, adjusted using weighted aggregation methods to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Looking ahead, exceptional growth is predicted for Port Melbourne over the period up to 2041, with an expected increase of 10,131 persons, reflecting a total increase of 53.4% over the 17-year period.
+By 2041, Port Melbourne is projected to increase by 5,954 persons based on aggregated SA2-level projections, reflecting a total increase of 27.9% over the 17-year period.

 Frequently Asked Questions - Population